The visual field refers to the total area in which objects can be seen in the side (peripheral) vision as you focus your

 - Age-related macular degeneration (eye disorder that slowly destroys sharp, central vision)

 - Multiple sclerosis (disorder that affects the CNS)

-- Optic glioma (tumor of the optic nerve)
+- Optic nerve glioma (tumor of the optic nerve)

 - Pituitary gland disorders

 - Retinal detachment (separation of the retina in the back of the eye from its supporting layers)

 - Temporal arteritis (inflammation and damage to the arteries that supply blood to the scalp and other parts of the head)